ayushsharma82/ElegantOTA/docs/getting-started.md

 <br/>

 ### Final Code
 That's it!
-This is how a ready to use example will look like:
+This is how a ready to use example will look like.
+After uploading the code to your platform, you can access ElegantOTA portal on `http://<YOUR_DEVICE_IP>/update`.

 ```cpp
 /*